phil-6/radius-contractors/README.md

   - List Users
   - Edit Users
   - List All Contractors
-- on create Job, set state to be a drop-down: "Quoted", "Planned", "In Progress", "Complete"
+- ~~on create Job, set state to be a drop-down: "Quoted", "Planned", "In Progress", "Complete"~~ ✅
 - Allow second-degree connections to view ratings